orion-project/beam-inspector/bin/help/export_plot.md

 ► File ► Export Plot Image [F7]
 ```

 Saves the current beam view, including beam ellipse, color scale, and calculation results, into an image file.
 To toggle drawing of calculation results, use the `[View ► Plot Beam Info]` menu command.
 Use the Select button to specify a target file name and image format.
 PNG and JPG formats are supported.
+Note that JPEG images have lossy compression and are not recommended for scientific data.

 ![Screenshot](./img/export_plot.png)